Vishwas1/cppBoilerplate/README.md

-# build-config-cpp-proj

-learning build configuration of an open source cpp project.

 ## Overview

 Obtaining software directly from the source code is a common procedure on Unix computers, and generally involves the following three steps: